 - How to Setup Cloudflare CDN for WordPress Blog

 - How to improve website loading speed using Cloudflare CDN

-PHP 7 also speed up your WordPress site and make more secure.
-It comes with many improvements that directly benefit to your WordPress website.
+Latest PHP Version also speed up your WordPress site and make more secure.
+It comes with many improvements that directly benefit to your website.

 WordPress.org always recommends users to use the latest version of PHP for better security and performance.
 You can upgrade it in a minute by going to web hosting cPanel.
-If you have trouble upgrading to PHP 7, you can contact the hosting provider.
+If you have trouble upgrading to Latest PHP Version, you can contact the hosting provider.

 WordPress cache plugins generate static HTML files for your site and when a user accesses a page on your site, it replaces heavier PHP scripts with static HTML files which makes your site faster.